veeral-patel/true-positive/docs/administer/customize_statuses_and_priorities.md

 That being said, you can add/remove/rename statuses and priorities to fit your organization.

-- Cases in your organization might follow this flow: `Unacknowledged` -> `Under Investigation` -> `Writing Report` -> `Closed`.
+- For example, cases in your organization might follow this flow: `Unacknowledged` -> `Under Investigation` -> `Writing Report` -> `Closed`.
-- You may want a `P0`/`P1`/`P2` priority scheme--or a scheme mapped to your org's risk management methodology.
+- Or you may want a `P0`/`P1`/`P2` priority scheme--or a scheme mapped to your org's risk management methodology.

-Great, you can configure both of these setups!
+### True Positive doesn't enforce transitions

 Note, though, that True Positive, unlike Jira for example, knows nothing about the transitions between different statuses/priorities.

 It doesn't enforce, for example, that a case which is `Unacknowledged` can only be changed to `Under Investigation`, and not to any other status.